 By incorporating reading, puzzles, crosswords, sudoku and memory games into your daily lifestyle, you’ll be able to make sure your brain is getting the engagement that it needs, which will slow down cognitive decline.

-Socializing also plays a big role in keeping your mind sharp, because you’ll be stimulated by conversation and you’ll constantly be learning by talking to other people.
+Socializing in your golden years also plays a big role in keeping your mind sharp, because you’ll be stimulated by conversation and you’ll constantly be learning by talking to other people.
 Ideally, talking to new people each day would be best, however you can also get the same results from talking to family members or old friends as well.
 Don’t be shy!
 Join new clubs, call your friends and talk to your children or grandchildren.

 If you want to feel instantly happier, head outdoors.
 Studies have proven there is a correlation between vitamin D from the sun and decreased levels of depression.
 All you need is 10 minutes of direct sunlight on your skin to hit your recommended amount of vitamin D.